-Exclusive: Casino trade group releases first industry standards
+EXCLUSIVE: Casino trade group releases first industry standards

 The 17-page AGA best practices document, which was released to FinCEN on Wednesday, was developed by about 20 casino compliance officers and lawyers overseen by AGA's Bank Secrecy Act compliance unit.
 It outlines money laundering risks, regulatory requirements and compliance strategies.

-The document says casinos should take extra steps to determine where high-roller customers' money originated in risky transactions, such as those from jurisdictions of concern.
-Macau, a Chinese territory where several American casinos operate, is one top area of concern for U.S. officials.
+The document says casinos should take extra steps to determine where high-roller customers' money originated, especially those from such jurisdictions of concern as Macau, a Chinese territory where several American casinos operate.

 In March, Thomson Reuters reported FinCEN was weighing a rule to shed light on the source of certain gamblers' money.
 That was put on hold because of other rulemaking priorities, a source familiar with the matter said on condition of anonymity.